nguyenphuminh/cmdweb/README.md

 * Add message parsing for more message formats.
 * The current response is stored in a Batch variable, which is limited to ~8100 characters, so I might use file I/O for this?
 * A better way to configure for each route.
+* A bettter way to respond/write to headers.
 * Current way to pass information of requests to their handlers is probably vulnerable to code injection attacks.
 I will try to figure out an universal way to solve this.
 Already had some ideas, but they might be too slow.
+* DB integration.
 * Caching.

 ## Copyrights and License